Search Contextures Sites

 Application.EnableEvents = True

-My macros clears a range and now takes forever.
-How can I make it faster?
+My Excel macros clear a range and now take forever.
+How can I make them faster? go to top

 If you have Google Desktop Search installed, either turn it off in Excel or disable events: